 Recovering Compressed NTFS Files

+Below, we’ll have a closer look on opportunities to recover files compressed with NTFS tools.
 To learn more about recovering protected and encrypted files, please read our article called Recovering Protected and Encrypted NTFS Files.
 Later on, we will consider the possibilities of recovering files compressed using the standard means of the NTFS file system.

 NTFS File Compression